urahara897/interview_cardmarket/README.md

 their solution.
 Explaining decisions and technical concepts as we go.
 * Tasks can be solved in a very simplistic way or as complicated as you can imagine.
 Both can be valid.
-* Deployment and release can also be combined

 ### k8s deployment

 1. Set up a kubernetes cluster ie. kind, minikube, k3s etc. the one you like the most.
-2. Create a deployment of an app ie. treafik/whoami, hashicorp/http-echo, nginx, something simple.
+2. Build and release an app.
 This application should have a dockerfile created by you and it should be built by you.

-* extras: IaC, GitOps

-### repo with release
+This can be something very simple, ie traefik/whoami, hashicorp/http-echo, your own if you have one.
+Each release should happen automatically.

-1. Create a git repository
+3. Create a deployment of this app.
-2. Have that repository be released automatically on push.

-* extras: semver, changelog
+* extras: IaC, GitOps, semver, changelog

 ### review